LucasCosas/workshop-mlops-iot/README.md

 ### Create first Pipeline

 Head to the pipelines blade and create your first build/training pipeline:

 Click new pipeline and chose Azure Repos Git and Existing Azure Pipelines YAML File /pipeline/azure-pipelines.yml

 Run the pipeline

+In order to have the same Variables names that we created on the first step, we need to cancel the run and rename it to "iotmodel"

 ### Training and Registering pipeline